minhnguyen290304/Customer-Experience-Intelligence-From-Operational-Analytics-to-Intelligent-Automation/README.md

 ### Recommendation 4: Expand Intelligent Automation

 The AI-powered workflow demonstrates that executive reporting can be generated automatically with minimal manual effort.
-Organizations should further extend intelligent automation into areas such as root cause analysis, predictive SLA monitoring, knowledge management, and operational decision support to enhance overall Customer Experience management.
+Organizations should further extend intelligent automation into areas such as root cause analysis, predictive SLA monitoring, knowledge management, and operational decision support to enhance overall Customer Support management.

 ### Recommendation 5: Establish a Data-Driven CX Management Framework

-Rather than relying solely on periodic dashboard reviews, organizations should integrate data engineering, operational analytics, customer feedback, and AI-assisted reporting into a unified Customer Experience Intelligence framework.
+Rather than relying solely on periodic dashboard reviews, organizations should integrate data engineering, operational analytics, customer feedback, and AI-assisted reporting into a unified Customer Support Intelligence framework.
 This approach enables continuous monitoring, faster response to operational risks, and more informed strategic decision-making.

 ---